Review: Pera Palace Hotel , Istanbul

 We had booked a “Pera Side Deluxe King Room”, which, in plain English, was their cheapest category.
 It was on the fourth floor, overlooking the taxi station, a rather busy road and a bit of the Golden Horn.
 After a somewhat exhausting walk through the Grand Bazaar Area (well, for my husband), we rocked up at the Pera Palace Hotel two hours before our check-in time and were literally welcomed with open arms.
 The service is really friendly and unfussy.

 The bath products were no-name, not of the greatest quality.
 And they came in teeny tiny packages.
+I hear that wen you stay in one of the higher priced rooms, they change to Bulgari branded products.
 The desk was a tad small, and the desk chair was not very comfortable for working for a long time.
-Okay, all luxury problems really.
+Luxury problems really.
 They got the important basics more than right.

 If you visit a grand old hotel like this, you also visit for the atmosphere, and the Pera Palace has it in great heaps.